olson-sean-k/plexus-web/src/user-guide/graphs.md

     able to operate on the given set of keys as trivially as seen in the example above.

-### Rekeying
+### Rebinding

 Topological views pair a key with a reference to the underlying storage of a graph.
-Given a view, it is possible to _rekey_ the view to construct a new view using the same underlying storage.
-It is even possible to rekey between different topological structures, such as rekeying a `FaceView` into a `VertexView`.
+Given a view, it is possible to _rebind_ the view to construct a new view using the same underlying storage.
+It is even possible to rebind between different topological structures, such as rebinding a `FaceView` into a `VertexView`.

-Rekeying is useful for fallible traversals that maintain mutability.
-A mutable view can be used to look up a key and, if such a key is found, be rekeyed into that topology.
+Rebinding is useful for fallible traversals that maintain mutability.
+A mutable view can be used to look up a key and, if such a key is found, be rebound into that topology.
 This avoids performing the same traversal more than once in order to query and then convert or mutate.